justincasali/solace/README.md

 With backups this value is chosen by the operator.
 1 segment per TB of data is recommended.

-With restores this value must match the `total-segments` the data was backup with.
+With restores this value must match the `total-segments` the data was backuped with.

 ### table-region & table-name